Madge Easton Anderson: Legal career

+Later life

-In 1949 she purchased a house near Dunkeld in Perthshire which she ran as a private hotel for some years, before moving first to a cottage near Crieff and then to Bankfoot.
-However, the details of her later life remain obscure.
+In 1949, she purchased a house near Dunkeld in Perthshire which she ran as a private hotel for some years, before moving first to a cottage near Crieff and then to Bankfoot.
+The details of her later life remain obscure.
 Anderson died at the Royal Infirmary, Perth, on 9 August 1982.

+Cultural Recognition

-She is honoured with a blue plaque at the Stair Building, University of Glasgow’s School of Law.
+She is honoured with a Historic Environment Scotland plaque at the Stair Building, University of Glasgow’s School of Law.